Checkio-Game-Missions/checkio-empire-vault-password/info/description.md

-The password will be considered strong enough if its length is greater than or equal to 10 symbols, it has at least one digit, as well as containing one uppercase letter and one lowercase letter in it.
+The password will be considered strong enough if its length is greater than or equal to 10 characters, it contains at least one digit, as well as at least one uppercase letter and one lowercase letter.
-The password contains only ASCII latin letters or digits.
+The password may only contain ASCII latin letters or digits, no punctuation symbols.

 You are given a password.
-Check is it corresponds to the rules?
+We need your code to verify if it meets the conditions for a secure password.